Kitchen Knowledge

 What's the difference between cabinet painting and cabinet refinishing?

-A comprehensive process using catalyzed coatings (2K polyurethane), professional HVLP spray equipment, HEPA-vacuumed prep, sealed negative-pressure containment, grain filling, bonding primers, and multi-coat systems.
-Doors and drawer fronts are removed, labeled, prepped, sprayed in a controlled setup, and reinstalled.
+A comprehensive process using professional HVLP spray equipment, HEPA-vacuumed prep, sealed negative-pressure containment, grain filling, bonding primers, and multi-coat systems.
+Doors and drawer fronts are removed, labeled, prepped, and sprayed in our shop spray setup, then reinstalled.
+The finish is Italian 2K polyurethane — factory-grade, two-component catalyzed.

 • Cost: Count-based written quote